yamirghofran/BookDB/reranker/README.md

 The BookDB Reranker takes recommendations from multiple sources (e.g., machine learning models and collaborative filtering) and:

-1. Filters out books that are already in the user's library
+1. Filters out books that are already in the user's library using the UserLibrary table
+2. Significantly boosts scores for books that appear in both recommendation lists
+3. Considers user interaction data, giving higher scores to books with more interactions
-2. Normalizes scores from different recommendation systems
+4. Normalizes scores from different recommendation systems
-3. Combines scores using configurable weights
+5. Combines scores using configurable weights
-4. Reranks recommendations based on combined scores
+6. Reranks recommendations based on combined scores
-5. Enriches the final recommendations with book details from the database
+7. Enriches the final recommendations with book details from the database

+## Process Flow

+The reranking process follows these steps:

+1. Query the UserLibrary table to identify books the user already owns
+2. Take two input lists of recommendations (assumed to be in descending order of similarity)
+3. Remove any books that appear in the user's library
+4. Identify books that appear in both recommendation lists and boost their scores
+5. Retrieve interaction counts for each book and apply an additional boost based on interaction frequency
+6. Combine all scores to create a single unified ranking
+7. Return the top N recommended books

 ## Inputs

 The reranker accepts the following inputs:

-- **User ID**: String identifier for the user receiving recommendations
+- **User ID**: String identifier (UUID) for the user receiving recommendations
 - **Model Recommendations**: List of dictionaries containing ML model-based recommendations with:
   - `book_id`: String identifier for the book
   - `score`: Float confidence score (0.0-1.0) from the model